Transforming Real Estate Delivery Models for a New Era

 Further, CRE&F leaders who already have integrated delivery models in place (i.e., integrated team, services, analytics, processes) have a head start on implementing post-pandemic initiatives and are not held back by fragmented delivery models that hamper many of their peers.

-- Global Financial Services Client: €200 million TCO reduction after three years of integrated term
+- Global Financial Services Client: €200 million total cost of occupancy reduction after three years of integrated term

 - Global Industrial Client: $124 million in run-rate savings achieved over the past two years